i-e-b/node-tree-surgeon/README.md

         - [ ] FuseAwayByNode
         - [ ] FuseAwayByKind
     - [x] FuseByNode -- remove a node picked by a predicate on that node
-    - [x] FuseByKind -- remove a node picked by kind
+    - [x] FuseByKind -- remove a node picked by kind.
+Kind can be a string or a `where` predicate
     - [ ] Graft -- insert new subtrees
 - [ ] Disconnect -- the opposite of Fuse, place a new node between a parent and child
 - [ ] Fork -- move some of the values of a node into a new or existing sibling
 - [ ] Move -- move some of the values of a node into an existing sibling, or do nothing